bharasagarn/Countermeasure_verification_tool/Readme.md

 - [x] Add assertions for all operation stmts
 - [x] Refactor addAssertions and declareVariables for bv_0,_1 idea
 - [x] Debug and finish addAssertions
-- [ ] Try randomDependenceCheck idea
+- [x] Try randomDependenceCheck idea
 - [ ] Debug, refactor and finish randomDependence
+- [ ] Get non-dependent list, and start secretLeakageCheck